Kount/kount.github.io/_docs/ris-api-keys.md

     <li>3.
 Create API Key: Click this button to create the key.</li>
 </ul>

-{% include alert.html style="success" text="NOTE: If the merchant is a Kount Central customer, a third check box for Kount Central will be present under Key Permissions and available to be selected." %}
+{% include alert.html style="success" text="NOTE: For Kount Central customers, a third check box for Kount Central will be present under Key Permissions and available to be selected." %}

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border-color:#ccc;}